About the Author

 In Making Friends with Death, she admits that she’s unlikely to ever make a BFF-type of bond, but she absolutely succeeded in kind of befriending this one inevitability—and that has proved to be enough.

 Laura Pritchett is the author of nine books.
 She began her writing journey with the short story collection Hell’s Bottom, Colorado, which won the PEN USA Award for Fiction and the Milkweed National Fiction Prize.
-This was followed by the novels Sky Bridge, Stars Go Blue, Red Lightning, and The Blue Hour.
+This was followed by the novels Sky Bridge, Stars Go Blue, Red Lightning, and The Blue Hour, which garnered other awards as well.
 She’s the editor of three anthologies: Pulse of the River, Home Land, and Going Green: True Tales from Gleaners, Scavengers, and Dumpster Divers.
 She also has two nonfiction books: Great Colorado Bear Stories and Making Friends with Death: A Guide to Your Impending Last Breath.

 How one book led to another: